cloudfoundry/diego-notes/proposals/ssh-one-time-auth-code.md

 ---

+The SSH plugin provides a command to print a one-time authorization code issued for the SSH proxy client

+Acceptance:

+- I can run `cf get-ssh-code` and use the output as my password for connection with the OpenSSH `ssh` and `scp` clients.
+- This command should also look up client info from CC's `/v2/info` endpoint.

+L: ssh

+---

 The Diego SSH Proxy no longer accepts a user's access token as an SSH password for CF app instances

 Acceptance: